Automobile Dacia: Sales

 In 2012, Dacia sold a total of 359,822 vehicles, of which approximately 230,000 were exported to Western Europe, the most of them in France and in Germany.
 Besides the domestic market, its other key markets have been Algeria, Turkey, Italy and Spain.

 For 2014 the company sold 511,465 vehicles in 43 countries, thus breaking another record and exceeding the 500,000 threshold.
-On 6 May 2014, the main Dacia plant Mioveni produced its five millionth car, approximately the three millionth car since Renault owned the brand.
+On the 6th of May 2014, the main Dacia plant Mioveni produced its five millionth car, approximately the three millionth car since Renault owned the brand.

 The 3.5 millionth Dacia car, since the Dacia brand revival ten years before, was sold in the UK in November 2015.

 In 2015, the company set a new sales record, with a total of 550,920 units marketed.
 Dacia cars sales exceeded 700,000 units in 2018 (7% more than in the previous year).

+Dacia Sandero has been Europe's best selling car several years in a row.

 Figures

 The historical sales figures of all the models are the following (under the Dacia brand only):